cedar-policy/cedar-docs/README.md

 ## Documentation for the Cedar Policy Language

 This repository hosts the markdown source files for the Cedar Policy Language Reference Guide.

 Current live site: https://symmetrical-giggle-p1o3q89.pages.github.io/

+To access the site, you must be a member of the [cedar-policy](https://github.com/cedar-policy) organization.

 ## Security